Is Opera VPN Safe?Posted Jan. 2, 2019, 4:47 p.m. by Jonathan

 The VPN will also block tracking cookies as well.
 All this gives you the means to keep your location private and enable you to access geo-specific websites in other countries.

-Opera doesn't connect you via a country but instead uses regions such as Americas, Europe, and Asia.
+Opera doesn't connect you via a country but instead uses regions such as the Americas, Europe, and Asia.

 Secure In-Public Networks